hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Industry 4.0 or Industry 4.0 is a real reality research data that shows how this market is growing at a rate of 20% and represents a real boost towards how the manufacturing industry is changing with IoT. </p>
+<p>Industry 4.0 or Industry 4.0 is a real reality research data that shows how this market is growing at a rate of 20% and represents a real boost towards how the manufacturing industry is changing with IoT.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->